Chiral symmetry restoration effects onto the meson spectrum from a Dyson-Schwinger and Bethe-Salpeter approach: Numerical results

 When solving the respective DS equations we note that in all three models we find a qualitatively similar analytic structure of the quark propagator as a function of interaction strengths.
 The quark DS equation for models I and II can be solved in the entire complex plane.
 For model I, we can even closely track the poles by computing the associated pole-counting integrals, and determine the multiplicity of poles.
 In model III, we find that we can solve the DSEs self-consistently beyond the occurrence of the first pole, as long as the first pole is real.
 However, our system of DSEs fails to converge if the set of external momenta contains a complex pole.

 For very small strength parameters $D_{I,II,III}$ we always find a real-valued pole of the quark propagator at or close to the origin.
 The typical momentum scale of the pole is of the order of the current quark mass, $p^2 \sim -m^2$ with $m \rightarrow 0$ in the chiral limit.
 This is, of course, what is expected when the interaction strength is not large enough to trigger dynamical chiral symmetry breaking.
 In model I and II, we observe that the next closest pole is actually a degenerate pair of real-valued poles.
-We can only conjecture that this behavior persists for model III, but we do not have numerical evidence.
+In model I, we can numerically confirm this by using a pole-counting integral which {results for this singularity in a value of} approximately two.
+In model II this does not work reliably due to the logarithmic UV part in the interaction.
+However, we see {that} these poles become two nearly-degenerate poles as chiral symmetry is broken and therefore conclude that for the chirally symmetric scenario {also} two degenerate poles are present.
+We can only conjecture that this behavior persists for model III, but we do not have numerical evidence since we are unable to solve the DSE beyond the first pole.

 The first pole remains close to the origin until either $D_{I,II,III}$ is large enough to trigger dynamical chiral symmetry breaking.
 At this point the lowest-lying pole starts to move along the real axis deeper into the timelike momentum region.
 For model I and II, we observe that the degeneracy in the next real pole pair is lifted as chiral symmetry gets broken.
 Eventually, one of the poles moves towards the origin while the other one moves even deeper into the timelike region.